blakadder/zigbee/_zigbee/Xiaomi_WXCJKG13LM.md

 - long left click: warm white
 - long right click: cold white

-### On Domoticz with Zigate
+### Zigate on Domoticz

-Here are the events you will receive on teh Domoticz widget, 5 events per buttons
+Here are the events you will receive on the Domoticz widget, 5 events per buttons
 - left click
 - right click
 - left double click